Linkavych/desktop/README.md

 # Setup Scripts

-A collection fo bash scripts for quickly setting up a working desktop environment.
+A collection of bash scripts for quickly setting up a working desktop environment.

+Currently built for Debian/Ubuntu environments.